Technology overview

 Applications

-• Consumer Goods: Items like consumer electronics and jewelry often require a polished appearance, achievable through sand blasting.
+- Consumer Goods: Items like consumer electronics and jewellery often require a polished appearance, achievable through blasting.